steilerDev/homebridge-openhab2-complete/README.md

 ### Light Sensor

-This service describes a humidity sensor.
+This service describes a light sensor.

 ```
 {
     "name": "An items name, as shown in Homekit later",
-    "type": "light",
+    "type": "lightSensor",
     "item": "Itemname-within-OpenHAB",
     "batteryItem": "Itemname-within-OpenHAB",
     "batteryItemInverted": "false"